 Get a website.
 My website bloke is available here – you don’t need to come to Barnsley – it can all be done via phone and net – as his clients in America and Canada will testify.
 Or do a blog – or both.
 But get people interested in you.
 Reporters trawl the net – they just might catch you for a juicy piece of publicity.
 Oh and if you do a blog or website – maintain it often!

 Do a talk at the local library and sell some stocks of your book afterwards.
 Go and see some authors talking and see what the content of their talks is and how they structure them.

 Local literary festivals?
 Do a reading and/or sit on a panel and answer questions.

 It’s better to have a small advance than a big advance and not ‘earn out’.
-You’re a less attractive prospect if you’re books don’t make the big bucks, than if you have a steady year on year increase.
 This is a game where you are in for the long haul.
-If you want a guaranteed get-rich-quick career – you’re in the wrong place.
+If you want a guaranteed get-rich-quick career – you’re in the wrong job.
 Unless you strike it really lucky.

 The way my agent described it to me is that psychologically – it’s better that a bookshop/supermarket buy in 3000 copies and sell them all than it is if they buy 6000 copies and sell 4000.
 Because then they are left with 2000 surplus and that has negative connotations.

 Say for instance you get a two book deal.
-How it usually works is that you get paid in 3 blocks for each book.
+How it usually works is that the publishers pay you in 3 blocks for each book.

 - for signature on the contract (so you get a nice chunk of 2/6 straightaway as you sign for both)